nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

     A number of eraser types are available, each offering multiple sizes are
     available:
-      + Square — Square-shaped erasers that completely remove parts of your drawing.
+      o Square — Square-shaped erasers that completely remove parts of your drawing.
-      + Circle (solid) — Circle-shaped erasers that completely remove parts of your drawing.
+      o Circle (solid) — Circle-shaped erasers that completely remove parts of your drawing.
-      + Fuzzy-edged Circle — Circle-shaped erasers with soft edges that blend with the background.
+      o Fuzzy-edged Circle — Circle-shaped erasers with soft edges that blend with the background.
-      + Transparent Circle — Circle-shaped erasers that blend your drawing with the background.
+      o Transparent Circle — Circle-shaped erasers that blend your drawing with the background.
 Release and click again to expose more and more of the background.